CLAS-205/au24-site/docs/textbook/unit1/project1-naming/index.md

 ## Problem 5: Dinosaurs

 Here are some popular dinosaurs (and dinosaur-adjacent reptiles), along with the definitions of their names.
-Based on these, write down what each of the bases mean.

 1. Velociraptor - speedy thief
 2. Stegosaurus - roofed lizard